CodeHarborHub/codeharborhub.github.io/dsa-solutions/lc-solutions/0000-0099/0037-Sudoku-Solver.md

 ✔ The time complexity of the backtracking algorithm is typically exponential, but in practice, it tends to be much less than the worst case.

-✔ Therefore, we often express the time complexity of backtracking algorithms using Big O notation as O(b^d), where b is the branching factor (average number of choices at each decision point) and d is the depth of the recursion tree.
+✔ Therefore, we often express the time complexity of backtracking algorithms using Big O notation as $O(b^d)$, where b is the branching factor (average number of choices at each decision point) and d is the depth of the recursion tree.

 ✅ Space Complexity: